PROGRAM-IX/midifighting/README.md

 As discussed above, it's fairly easy to change the hardcoded layout to match whatever controller you have, but I'd like to lift that out of the code and make it swappable easily with a CLI argument or similar.

 #### Doing weird _other stuff_ with the MIDI inputs
 We are already getting in these cool MIDI inputs, what else could we do with them?
 Perhaps play sounds, as they were designed to do?
+For now, we can optionally send them on to another port.

 #### Troubleshooting
 If everything appears to run fine, but you aren't getting the inputs you expect, there are a number of `print()` statements in the code that you can uncomment to try and track down where things are being dropped.
 I want to improve this aspect of the code as well in future.
 Probably just using a DEBUG logger and a means to enable it from the CLI.